suryateja010/maven-sample-app/README.md

-This is a sample maven project for both CI/CD
+This is a sample Maven project for both CI/CD.